 - Quicker recovery.
 With less wear and tear on the body, recovery is quicker from each workout.

 - Breaks up distances into manageable units.
 Running is as much mental as it is physical – especially when you get into the distance races.
 Using the run-walk intervals will help with those long distances.
 Running 3 miles just seems impossible.
 But breaking it down by running for a set number of minutes, it’s much more manageable.

 - Motivating for new runners.
 This method allows just about anyone to run any race they want.
 It doesn’t matter your age, weight, gender, or physical ability.
 You can be a runner.
 As you start off slow, you can work your way up to running for a longer amount of time and having fewer walk breaks.

 What to expect at Saturday Long Runs:

 The Saturday Long run focus is on time on your feet.
 We use the long run to build up our endurance so that we can finish our distance races healthy and happy!
 Overall, these long runs should be at a very easy pace.
-We don’t want to race through the long runs because it will ultimately come to us feeling like we’ve ‘raced’ every weekend - our bodies will be tired and it increases the likelihood of injury.
+We don’t want to race through the long runs because it will feel like we’ve ‘raced’ every weekend - our bodies will be tired and it increases the likelihood of injury.
 You can expect your Mentors to lead the way and help set the pace.
 These long runs are fully supported with a Key Drop at the store, Water and Nuun (electrolyte drink) stops on the course, turn-by-turn directions, and access to your Coaches for questions, advice, jokes, etc. A sample route can be found here.
 Typically, we run loops from a central point so that we can have access to bathrooms/aid stations/coaches.
 We’re also going to have opportunities to run portions of the course so that we’ll be ready on race day!